12StarsMedia/candidio-api-documentation/source/includes/api/_assets.md

 Relationship | Description
 ------------ | -----------
-description | Shot description the asset is attached to, if any. owner | User who uploaded the asset. production | Production the asset is attached to, if any. workspace | Workspace the asset belongs to.
+description | Shot description the asset is attached to, if any. created_by | User who uploaded the asset. production | Production the asset is attached to, if any. workspace | Workspace the asset belongs to.